Semrush helps you:

 You should also incorporate keywords into your image titles and descriptions to ensure your images appear in relevant search results.

-For instance, let’s say you run an ecommerce site and one of the products you sell is a brown Kashmir sweater.
+For instance, let’s say you run an ecommerce site and one of the products you sell is a brown cashmere sweater.
 Of course, you’ll have an image of this on your site.
-Instead of naming the image “sweater”, you should choose a more descriptive name, like “brown Kashmir sweater”.
+Instead of naming the image “sweater”, you should choose a more descriptive name, like “brown cashmere sweater”.
 This could improve the chances of your image showing up for relevant user search queries.

 Writing image descriptions presents a good opportunity to include long-tail keywords that you couldn’t include elsewhere in your content.